Dictating in Notification Reply Boxes and Browser Address Bars

 • Address bar support covers Chrome, Firefox, Edge, Brave, Samsung Internet, Opera, Vivaldi, DuckDuckGo, Kiwi, UC Browser, and Yandex.
 Browsers that don't use standard URL input fields may not show the Flow Bubble.

-• Notification inline reply support is confirmed on Pixel and major Android devices including Samsung, Xiaomi, OPPO, OnePlus, Vivo, and Asus.
+• Notification inline reply support is confirmed on Pixel, Samsung, Xiaomi, OPPO, OnePlus, Vivo, Asus, and other major Android devices.
 Apps with custom notification UIs may not be supported.

 • The Flow Bubble does not appear in password, PIN, phone-number, or numeric-only fields.